 Binge Christmas Movies Set in NYC

-There’s not a shortage of films set in the Big Apple, but even when narrowed down to Christmas movies, there are plenty to choose from!
+There’s not a shortage of films set in the Big Apple.
+Even when narrowed down to Christmas movies, there are plenty to choose from!
+Arrange a movie marathon of the kid-friendly movies below.
+Then take your little ones to see some of the locations!

 - Elf